GoogleCloudPlatform/document-intake-accelerator/README.md

 - Open the chrome://net-internals/#hsts in URL, and delete the domain HSTS.
 - (Optional) Click the “Not Secure” icon on the top, and select the “Certificate is not valid” option, and select “Always Trust”.

-### Eventarc error on init
-- Is due to timing and re-running `terraform apply -target=module.eventarc`  fixes the issue.

 # Development